Tehnix/PyIRCb/README.md

 There are some neat functions that the `ModuleBase` sets for you:
 - `self.reply` - method to send a message to the IRC
 - `self.username` - the user that executed the command
+- `self.server` - the server object
 - `self.db` - access to the database object (which has neat methods for easy insert, update etc. The file is located in src/database.py)
 - `self.args` - unicode string containing the arguments passed to the module
 - `self.bargs` - bytes string containing the arguments passed to the module
-- `self.cmdInstace` - access to the command instance
+- `self.cmdHandler` - access to the commandHandler instance
 - `self.authRequired` - methods that require authentication